Updated on September 11th, 2022

 Regularly placing an empty super just above the brood increases the possibility of the queen moving in to lay eggs.
 Consider using a queen excluder for bottom supering.

 Note: Most backyard beekeepers think of medium-depth boxes as “honey supers.”
-Commercial operators may use deep boxes as supers.
+Some beekeepers may use deep boxes as supers.
 You can also use shallow boxes.

 Summer Nectar Dearth